We use cookies to improve your experience on our site.

 In absence of a process for commitment to your resolutions, is there any wonder why most people’s attempts meet with failure?

-* The University of Scranton, Journal of Clinical Psychology study, March 2012
+In your personal life, professionally and in your organization, what do you have the potential to achieve in the coming year?* The University of Scranton, Journal of Clinical Psychology study, March 2012

 One Response